 A Response to Torah-Observant Groups

 - It is no longer possible to keep all 613 laws because we no longer have a Temple, or a priesthood, or live as a theocracy in the Land of Israel.
-Because of this, the Torah-observant groups end up being extremely selective in their "lawobservance."
-For the most part, the emphasis is on holy days, Sabbaths and festivals, with perhaps some attention given to other parts of the Law.
-In essence, these are not so much Torah-observant as festival-observant groups.
+Because of this, the Torah-observant groups end up being extremely selective in their "law observance."
+For the most part, the emphasis is on holy days, Shabbat, and festivals, with perhaps some attention given to other parts of the Torah.
+In essence, these are not so much Torah-observant as they are festival-observant groups.
 And since the Temple and priesthood are gone and a majority of Jews live in the diaspora (outside the land of Israel), even the festivals, for instance, must be observed differently than they were in biblical times.
-Perhaps without their realizing it, Torah-observant groups must either depend on rabbinic tradition, which is distinctly post-biblical, or must construct their own traditions.
+Perhaps without their realizing it, Torah-observant groups must either depend on rabbinic tradition or construct their own traditions.
 For instance, members of such groups do not send their men to appear before the Lord in Jerusalem, as required in the Law of Moses, nor do they offer sacrifices.
 Moreover, among the commandments of the Law are penalties for its violation, including the death penalty in many cases.
 Torah-observant groups do not apply the death penalty to those who are not Torah-observant.
 Indeed they cannot, for if they did, they would be subject in modern society to criminal charges in a court of law!
 We no longer live in a theocracy subject to the penalties of God's Law.

 - Many in Torah-observant circles are not Jewish.
 Thought should be given as to why non-Jews are so eager to observe a law never intended for them, and to the New Testament teaching on the place of the Law of Moses in the lives of Gentile Christians.
+(Acts 15:1-35)

-Questions arise about whether or not particular Jewish observances are proper for a follower of Jesus, and these questions have been debated among Jewish believers.
+Questions arise about whether or not particular Jewish observances are proper for a follower of Yeshua, and these questions have been debated among Jewish believers.
 One problem is that it is often hard to separate cultural from religious expressions.
 For an Orthodox Jew, celebrating Passover is a fulfillment of a divine command, and is done in accordance with the accretions of 2,000 years of rabbinic tradition and rabbinic law.
-For a Reform or secular Jew, celebrating Passover is often simply an opportunity to enjoy doing something Jewish: having a get-together with the family, going through a few traditions familiar from childhood and sharing a meal.
+For a Reform or secular Jew, celebrating Passover is often simply an opportunity to enjoy doing something Jewish: having a get-together with the family, going through a few traditions familiar from childhood, and sharing a meal.
 Is Passover then a cultural expression or a religious one?
 Similar questions arise pertaining to other aspects of Judaism, because Judaism today is not a monolith when it comes to religious and cultural expression.

 Many Jewish believers choose to celebrate the holidays or keep kosher.
-Usually, though, this is something quite different from the intentions of the Torah-observant groups.
-For instance, all the above examples might be done to show solidarity with the rest of the Jewish community, to express worship in a Jewish manner, to be a story to other Jewish people, or simply as a mark of personal Jewish identity.
-If done voluntarily, without a belief that one accrues higher favor with God for doing so, there is freedom in Christ to do these things.The bottom line is that we don't believe it is our adherence to Torah, or lack thereof, that determines our salvation and atones for us.
+Usually, though, their intent is quite different from those of the Torah-observant groups.
+For instance, all the above examples might be done to show solidarity with the rest of the Jewish community, to express worship in a Jewish manner, or simply as a mark of personal Jewish identity.
+If done voluntarily, without believing these actions earn salvation, there is freedom in Messiah to do these things.The bottom line is that we don't believe it is our adherence to Torah, or lack thereof, that determines our salvation and atones for us.
 It is our faith in Yeshua's sacrifice and resurrection.
 Our salvation has always been dependent on our faith in God and the sacrifice which made atonement for us.
 However, the emphasis of Torah-observant groups is on mandatory law-keeping as an expression of greater obedience to God.
 So in their case we are dealing with something quite different.

 In summary, if you hear of a group calling themselves "Torah-observant," keep in mind the above responses and remember that it was never the Law, only its misuse, that the New Testament criticizes.

-- Romans 7:12, 16.
+1. Romans 7:12, 16.

-- "If you love me, you will obey what I command" (John 14:15).
+2. "If you love me, you will obey what I command" (John 14:15).

-- See Bruce J. Lieske, "Jewish Feasts in Gentile Congregations".
+4. See Bruce J. Lieske, "Jewish Feasts in Gentile Congregations".